Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/nextflow_minio_setup.md

 ## Step 4: Create bucket, credentials and permissions

-From the minio UI, create a bucket with name `cqgc-qa-app-datalake`
+From the minio UI, create buckets with name `cqgc-qa-app-files-import` and `cqgc-qa-app-files-scratch`

 Then create an access key with the following details:
  - Access Key: `nextflow-test`